DUBSOpenHub/fleet-scorecard-spec/SPEC.md

 ### What's Missing

-The industry lacks a standardized artifact for answering:
+A standardized artifact for answering:

 > Was this agent-fleet run useful, honest, and repeatable?